What Does Aionios Mean?

 Bottomline?
-The phrase “eternal life” is a synonym for the “Kingdom of God” and its primary intent concerns the quality of life found in relationship with Father God now, a reunion that empowers us as sons and daughters to advance our Kingdom mandate.
+The phrase “eternal life” is a synonym for the “Kingdom of God” and its primary intent concerns the quality of life found in relationship with Father God now, a reunion that restores our identity as children of God and our destiny as custodians of the earth.

 What About Eternal Punishment?

 When the Son of Man comes in His glory … All the nations will be gathered before Him, and He will separate them one from another, as a shepherd divides his sheep from the goats.
 And He will set the sheep on His right hand, but the goats on the left…

 “Then He will also say to those on the left hand, ‘Depart from Me, you cursed, into the everlasting fire prepared for the devil and his angels: for I was hungry and you gave Me no food; I was thirsty and you gave Me no drink; I was a stranger and you did not take Me in, naked and you did not clothe Me, sick and in prison and you did not visit Me.’

 “Then they also will answer Him, saying, ‘Lord, when did we see You hungry or thirsty or a stranger or naked or sick or in prison, and did not minister to You?’
 Then He will answer them, saying, ‘Assuredly, I say to you, inasmuch as you did not do it to one of the least of these, you did not do it to Me.’
 And these will go away into everlasting punishment, but the righteous into eternal life.”